Komalks0212/Geoinformatics/README.md

 ## Overview of exercises guiding your investigation:

-Exercise 1 Generate a map of the main investigation area.\n Exercise 2 Generate SMI maps of the counties of interest for the selected dates.\n Exercise 3 Generate precipitation video in QGIS.\n Exercise 4 Calculate cumulative precipitation time series.\n
+Exercise 1 Generate a map of the main investigation area.
+Exercise 2 Generate SMI maps of the counties of interest for the selected dates.\n Exercise 3 Generate precipitation video in QGIS.\n Exercise 4 Calculate cumulative precipitation time series.\n